 What should my web design brief be based on?

 Focus on the results and outcome

-We’re not saying that suggestions will be ignored, or that they are necessarily bad.
-You won’t end up with a site like this.
-It is best to make these suggestions after the first draft of the site has been completed, if they remain relevant.
-You may find the website already exceeds your expectations.
+Your suggestions shouldn’t be ignored, but we would suggest that you make these after the first draft of the site has been completed.
+However, you are likely to find the website already exceeds your expectations.

 What does a website design brief look like?

 - Outline the business

 Begin by outlining your business.
 Explain what you do, why you do it, your history and intended direction, avoiding jargon.
 This helps to inform the website and the market it will be competing in.
 It allows the agency to explore competitor’s choices and starts by thinking about achieving the business objectives rather than visual expectations.
 It is also lends to a more efficient process when these facts are presented upfront.

 - Current digital presence

 Detail your business’ current digital presence.
 This includes all the social media channels you use and any existing websites.
 This allows us to see your brand’s position to date and how we can build on that.